What is the Scope of Marketing?

 • Drive sales through effective positioning and pricing strategies that lead to higher conversion rates.

-• Create multiple revenue streams by optimizing both offline and online channels.
+• Create multiple revenue streams by optimizing both offline and online channels to drive growth.

-• Maximize product portfolio performance through the scope of marketing management.
+• Maximize product portfolio performance through effective marketing management.

 Competitive Advantage